matryer/respond/README.md

 #### Transforming

-The data can be transformed by setting a `TransformFunc` to use to modify any results before they are written.
+The data can be transformed by setting a `TransformFunc` to modify any results before they are written.

 By default, `error` types are wrapped into a map, and the `Error() string` is used as the value: